Office of Advising and Career Services

 - May earn .5 to 8 hours credit per semester

 - Minimum of 80 hours of employment for each semester hour of academic credit, including .5 half credit (students must work to the end of the semester).
 Co-op is 16 weeks for spring and fall semesters and 12 weeks for summer term.
 For internships, students must work a minimum of 8 weeks over the summer semester/terms and 12 during the academic semester.
 Experiences lasting less than a full semester should be discussed with the Office of Advising & Career Services and the Faculty Coordinator and only when extenuating circumstances apply.

 - Maximum of eight Summer semester hours and twelve Fall/Spring semester hours toward meeting requirements for the associate degree and sixteen hours toward the bachelor’s degree.

-- Credit is awarded for co-op/internship only when the student is enrolled in the University and in compliance with the Experiential Learning Guidelines from the Office of Academic & Career Services.
+- Credit is awarded for co-op/internship only when the student is enrolled in the University and in compliance with the Experiential Learning Guidelines from the Office of Advising & Career Services.